arouyan/lakeFS/docs/reference/garbage-collection.md

 # Garbage Collection
 {: .no_toc }

 By default, lakeFS keeps all your objects forever.
-This allows you to travel back in time to previous versions of your data.
+This allows you to travel back in time to the previous versions of your data.
-However, sometimes you may want to hard-delete your objects, namely delete them from the underlying storage.
+However, sometimes you may want to hard-delete your objects - namely, to delete them from the underlying storage.
-Reasons for this include cost-reduction and privacy policies.
+The reasons for this include cost reduction and privacy policies.

-Garbage collection rules in lakeFS define for how long to retain objects after they have been deleted (see more information [below](#considerations)). lakeFS provides a Spark program to hard-delete objects that have been deleted and whose retention period has ended according to the GC rules.
+Garbage collection rules in lakeFS define for how long objects will be retained after they have been deleted (see more information [below](#considerations)). lakeFS provides a Spark program to hard-delete objects that have been deleted and whose retention period has ended according to the GC rules.
 The GC job does not remove any commits: you will still be able to use commits containing hard-deleted objects, but trying to read these objects from lakeFS will result in a `410 Gone` HTTP status.